ektormak/Lyssandra/README.md

     pip setup.py install

+For best performance, configuring numpy with OpenBlas is recommended (see the `Dockerfile`).

 ## Usage ##
-Have a look at the examples folder for some usage examples, and typical workflows.
+Have a look at the `lyssa/examples` folder for some usage examples, and typical workflows.

 ## References ##